The Grand Canyon, Arizona, USA

 Activities

-On the other hand, the North Rim is more rugged and offers a natural and serene environment and most people go hiking and camping in the backcountry.
-The North Kaibab Trail is a difficult hike but it will bring you to the best spots of the rim.
+On the other hand, the North Rim is more rugged and offers a natural and serene environment.
+Most people go hiking and camping in the backcountry.
+The North Kaibab Trail is a difficult hike, but it will take you to the best spots of the rim.

 West Rim